isamert/scli/README.md

 signal-cli -u USERNAME daemon
 ```

-where `USERNAME` is the phone number you have used (starting with the "+" sign and including your country calling code).
-Kill the latter process after verifying that it starts successfully and does not throw any errors.
+where `USERNAME` is the phone number you have used (starting with the "+" sign followed by the country calling code).
+Stop the latter process (`Ctrl+C`) after verifying that it starts successfully and does not throw any errors.

-Now you can start
+Now you can run

 ```
 scli
 ```

-if you have put it on your system's `$PATH`, or specify the full `/path/to/executable/scli`.
+(if you have put it on your system's `$PATH`; alternatively, specify the full `/path/to/executable/scli`).

 ## Usage
-A simple two-paned interface is provided.
-Left pane contains the contact list and right pane contains current conversation.
-You can switch focus between panes with `Tab` (or `Shift + Tab`).
-Hitting tab for the first time focuses the conversation, hitting it again focuses to input line.
-So the focus order is `Contacts -> Conversation -> Input`.
-You can use `Shift + Tab` for cycling backwards.

 ### Key bindings
 For the full list of key bindings, press `?` in scli.